 The lawsuit further alleges that the device moved from its intended position and delivered painful electrical impulses that were not only ineffective but also dangerous.
 Doctors sometimes call this migration, and it can cause real damage to the patient in many different contexts

 The patient also claims that company representatives adjusted and altered the device without her physician present, dismissing her concerns even as her condition deteriorated.
-If you are following this medical device, you would not be surprised because the allegations mirror reports documented in FDA adverse-event data, where other patients have described similar injuries linked to the same device system.
+If you are following this medical device, you would not be surprised, as the allegations mirror reports documented in FDA adverse-event data, in which other patients have described similar injuries linked to the same device system.

 In addition to claims against the manufacturer, the lawsuit raises serious questions about regulatory oversight.
 The plaintiff alleges that Boston Scientific continued to market and sell a spinal cord stimulator that materially differed from the version originally approved by the FDA, without undergoing proper supplemental review or safety testing.
 The complaint asserts that these changes increased the risk of injury while depriving patients and physicians of critical information needed to make informed decisions.